 It is important to remember that addressing these points in sequence and with proper attention to detail streamlines our office processes and makes our virtual consultations more efficient.
-When we are more efficient, our patients are happier.
+When the patient experience rolls out smoothly, we can focus on the treatment patients need and provide the excellent customer service they deserve.